Porcelain Dental Veneers

 Can I get just one veneer or will I need a whole set of veneers?

-It is possible to receive one veneer that is color-matched with the surrounding teeth.
-Typically, one veneer might be used to change the color or shape of an aesthetically problematic tooth so that it blends in better with the smile.
-For patients who desire a full smile makeover, a minimum of 8 to 10 veneers are usually recommended.
+It is possible to receive one veneer to address a single tooth that may be compromising smile aesthetics.
+For patients who desire a full smile makeover, a minimum of 8 to 10 veneers are usually recommended; however, the number of veneers necessary is generally dependent on the condition of your teeth and your overall goals.
 Your dentist can discuss the best veneers solution for your needs when you come in for your consultation.

 Will my teeth feel sensitive after treatment with porcelain veneers?